maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 ![](/rmarkdowns/20211213_binary_exploration_files/figure-markdown_strict/unnamed-chunk-10-1.png)

-# Filtering for original tweets and observing the minimum favorite\_count value for the top 20
+# Reproducable and Systematic Selection for Close Reading
+Hvorfor er det egentlig at det vigtigt?

+## Example of Reproducable and Systematic Selection for Close Reading: Twitter data
 To examine original tweets only, we start by filtering away all the tweets that are “retweets”.